 - Plan your journey, allow for extra travel time and use alternate routes

-- Princes Wharf has been reduced down to 2 lanes, one in, one out.
+- Princes Wharf is operating to 2 lanes, one in, one out.
 This layout will remain in place until late 2020

 - Gore Street is one way northbound only due to upgrade works